 For more information, please contact us by emailing firstname.lastname@example.org.

-- City Cares Bursary - students who meet the eligibility criteria and have disclosed their care leaver status on UCAS will be awarded up to £3,500 each year of their studies for up to three years.
+- City Cares Bursary - undergraduate students who meet the eligibility criteria and have disclosed their care leaver status on UCAS will be awarded up to £3,500 each year of their studies for up to three years.
 This only applies to first year undergraduate students who get in touch before 31st October of their first year.

 - Hardship Fund - students who find themselves in financial hardship can apply for the Hardship Fund.
-Care-experienced students are eligible for up to £1,200
+Care-experienced students are eligible for support of up to £1,200

 - Emergency Summer Fund - care-experienced students who are struggling financially outside of term time may be eligible for up to £2,000 in additional support.
 To find out more, you must make an appointment with the DMS for care leavers

 - Graduation package - care-experienced students in their final year of undergraduate studies who have completed their studies will be offered a meeting with the DMS as well as an appointment with a careers consultant.
 Upon attending both appointments, City will help cover the costs of graduation including gown hire, photos and two family/friend tickets.

-- A Designated Member of Staff (DMS) for care leavers to be the first point of contact and named officer to support you throughout your time at City
+- A Designated Member of Staff (DMS) for care leavers is your first point of contact and is here to support you throughout your time at City

 - Accommodation - care-experienced students (throughout their undergraduate degree) are prioritised for City’s partner student accommodation provided they have City as their firm choice by the UCAS deadline.
-While we can’t guarantee 365-day accommodation, the Accommodation advisors and DMS can support you in finding suitable living arrangements
+We work closely with City’s Accommodation Advisers to ensure students are allocated accommodation that best meets their needs.